Secure Federated Transfer Learning: Preliminaries and Security Definition

-Consider a source domain dataset $\mathcal{D}_A := \{(x_i^A,y_i^A)\}_{i=1}^{N_A}$ where $x_i^A \in R^a$ and $y_i^A \in \{+1,-1\}$ is the $i$ th label, a target domain $\mathcal{D}_B :=\{x_j^B\}_{j=1}^{N_B}$ where $x_j^B \in R^a$. $\mathcal{D}_A$, $\mathcal{D}_B$ are separately held in two private parties and can not be exposed to each other.
-We also assume that there exists a limited set of co-occurrence samples $\mathcal{D}_{AB} := \{(x_i^A,x_i^B)\}_{i=1}^{N_{AB}}$ and a small set of labels for B in party A: $\mathcal{D}_c:=\{(x_i^B,y_i^A)\}_{i=1}^{N_c}$, where $N_c$ is the number of available target labels.
-Without losing generality, we assume all labels are in party A, but all the deduction here can be adapted to the case where labels exist in party B. One can find the commonly shared sample ID set in a privacy-preserving setting by masking data IDs with encryption techniques such as RSA scheme.
-Here we assume that A and B already found or both know their commonly shared sample IDs.
-Given the above setting, the objective is for the two parities to build a transfer learning model to predict labels for the target-domain party as accurately as possible without exposing data to each other.
+Consider a source domain dataset $\mathcal{D}_A := \{(x_i^A,y_i^A)\}_{i=1}^{N_A}$ where $x_i^A \in R^a$ and $y_i^A \in \{+1,-1\}$ is the $i$ th label, and a target domain $\mathcal{D}_B :=\{x_j^B\}_{j=1}^{N_B}$ where $x_j^B \in R^a$. $\mathcal{D}_A$ and $\mathcal{D}_B$ are separately held by two private parties and cannot be exposed to each other legally.
+We assume that there exists a limited set of co-occurrence samples $\mathcal{D}_{AB} := \{(x_i^A,x_i^B)\}_{i=1}^{N_{AB}}$ and a small set of labels for data from domain B in party A's dataset: $\mathcal{D}_c:=\{(x_i^B,y_i^A)\}_{i=1}^{N_c}$, where $N_c$ is the number of available target labels.
+Without loss of generality, we assume all labels are in party A, but all the deduction here can be adapted to the case where labels exist in party B. One can find the set of commonly shared sample IDs in a privacy-preserving setting by masking data IDs with encryption techniques (e.g., the RSA scheme).
+We utilize the RSA Intersection module of the FATE\footnote{https://github.com/FederatedAI/FATE} framework to align co-occurrence samples of the two parties.
+Given the above setting, the objective is for the two parities to build a transfer learning model to predict labels for the target-domain party accurately without exposing data to each other.